ComputationalBiomechanicsLab/isaac/README.md

   - Click "Open PowerShell Window Here"

-- SSH into the server with your login credentials by typing `ssh username@cbl1.3me.tudelft.nl`
+- SSH into the server with your login credentials by typing `ssh YOUR_USERNAME@isaac.3me.tudelft.nl`

-- Enter your password. **Note: you can't see any changes while typing the password in (it's a security feature)**
+- Enter your password. **Note: you can't see anything being typed while typing your password in (it's a security feature)**

-- You should now have an SSH connection to `cbl1.3me.tudelft.nl`.
+- You should now have an SSH connection to `isaac.3me.tudelft.nl`.
 It will print a welcome message, etc.

 - If you only need  terminal access, you can stop reading this walkthrough - you're done :smile:

-### 2. Boot a VNC server on `cbl1` <a name="walkthrough-step-2"></a>
+### 2. Boot a VNC server on `isaac` <a name="walkthrough-step-2"></a>

-A VNC client is used to "remote desktop" connect to a VNC server on `cbl1.3me.tudelft.nl`.
-Each user runs their own VNC server on `cbl1`.
+A VNC server is a piece of software that runs hosts a GUI desktop on a machine (here, it'll be hosting a desktop *from* `isaac`).
+A VNC client is a piece of software that connects to VNC servers and presents the remote desktop to a user.

+Each user on `isaac` hosts their own VNC server within their user account, which means that you can reset it, keep it running overnight while your laptop is turned off, change the password, etc.

+To set up a VNC server on `isaac`:

-- In your SSH session (established above) run `cbl_vnc-start`.
+- In your SSH session (established above) run `bme_vnc-start`.
 If necessary, type a new VNC password.
-You can change the password later with `cbl_vnc-passwd`.
+You can change the password later with `bme_vnc-passwd`.

-- The `cbl_vnc-start` command should, before completing, print some help documentation.
-From this, **you need to rememeber**:
+- The `bme_vnc-start` command should, before completing, print your VNC server's details. **You should note down**:

   - The VNC password you set
     - **this is different from your SSH password**